How Fast can Your Body React?

 What will you learn?

 Now that you've been introduced to reactions and reflexes, it is time to plug into our Reaction Timer and test your skills!
-In this experiment you will compare reaction times using differen stimuli: visual, auditory, and combination!
+In this experiment, you will compare reaction times using different stimuli: visual, auditory, and combination!

-- Begin by organizing your computer (or mobile device - smartphone/tablet), EMG Reaction Timer, Muscle SpikerBox, and appropriate cables in front of you.
+- Begin by organizing your computer (or mobile device - smartphone/tablet), Reaction Timer, Muscle SpikerBox, and appropriate cables in front of you.
+You need either one blue Laptop Cable and one green Smartphone Cable, or two blue Laptop Cables.

-- Test the device!
-PC users open up the SpikeRecorder app and check to see that you are receiving input from your Muscle SpikerBox when you flex your muscles.
-Next, make sure the Light and Tone switches are in the on position, and the random switch is in the off position, and then press the first button on your board!
-You should hear a sound, see an LED ligt up, and in Audacity you should see that a tick mark has been placed in your recording at the exact moment you pressed the button.
+- Next, test the Reaction Timer.
+Make sure the Light and Tone switches are in the on position, and the random switch is in the off position, and then press the first button on your board!
+You should hear a sound, see an LED light up, and in SpikeRecorder you should see that a tick mark has been placed in your recording at the exact moment you pressed the button.

 Troubleshooting your set up:

-If you don't hear any sounds through the speaker, make sure your the tone switch is in the on position, the volume wheel is turned up all the way and that nothing is plugged into the headphone jack located inbetween the LEDs at the front of your board.
-Also, try pressing both the buttons in different orders, sometimes one button has to be pressed first before the other one goes live.
+If you don't hear any sounds through the speaker, make sure your the tone switch is in the on position, the black volume wheel is turned up all the way and that nothing is plugged into the headphone jack located in between the LEDs at the front of your board.
 If you are not seeing any activity on your recording device, your laptop or mobile device, make sure you are using the appropriate cables.
-Remember, for Mac and Mobile device users, you need to use a smartphone cable which has designated ends: one end for your EMG device, one end for your recording device
+Remember, for Mac and Mobile device users, you need to use a Smartphone Cable which has designated ends: one end for your Muscle SpikerBox, one end for your recording device

 Step 2: Collecting Data